 - You can set up a self-managed superannuation fund (SMSF) to buy a property

-- The property must be an investment, not your home
+- The property must be for investment purposes, not to occupy.

-- You can borrow 80% of the purchase price
+- You can borrow up to 80% of the purchase price

-With this method you do not need to have any savings yourself as your superannuation is your deposit.
+With this method, you do not need to have any savings yourself because your superannuation will act as a deposit.

 This is a complex strategy that requires financial advice before you begin.

-You can find out if you are eligible on our buying property in a SMSF page.
+Discover if you’re eligible on our buying property in a SMSF page.